In Memoriam

 The young chef died in a Chicago Children’s hospital on Monday, his family attorney Trent A. McCain said.

-Watkins was undergoing chemotherapy treatment at Lurie Children’s Hospital of Chicago for Angiomatoid Fibrous Histiocytoma, which caused aggressive tumors that afflicted his spine, shoulder and lung.
+Watkins was undergoing chemotherapy treatment at Lurie Children’s Hospital of Chicago for Angiomatoid Fibrous Histiocytoma.
+The cancer caused aggressive tumors that afflicted his spine, shoulder and lung.
 Doctors told his family he was one of only about a six people in the world to suffer from the rare condition.

 “Our Ben went home to be with his mother Monday afternoon after a year-and-a-half battle with cancer,” his maternal grandmother Donna Edwards and uncle Anthony Edwards said in a statement.”